shannonsullivan/crypto-portfolio-tracker/README.md

 ## Frontend Tech Stack

 * React
-  * Used reusable components for quicker development and better management of change implementation.
+  * Used reusable components for quicker development and better management of change implementation
-  * Used hooks to manage state in functional components.
+  * Used hooks to manage state in functional components
   * Used react router to handle private and public routes for login and faster routing between components with less data to render.
-* Chart.js to display doughnut chart to interact with component updates.
+* Chart.js to display doughnut chart to interact with component updates
-  * There is better performance rendering large amounts of data using the Canvas element.
+  * There is better performance rendering large amounts of data using the Canvas element
-* JSON Web Token used for authentication with session storage.
+* JSON Web Token used for authentication with session storage
-* CSS for design aspect.
+* CSS for design aspect
-* Axios for HTTP client requests to API endpoints.
+* Axios for HTTP client requests to API endpoints